iWriteGigs

 Question #2

-A Sam will not have long-term success at any level of management.
+A Sam will have long-term success in top-level management.

 B Sam will have long-term success in lower-level management.